Belarus activist resists authorities' push to leave country

 Two other council members, Ivan Kravtsov and Anton Rodnenkov, crossed into Ukraine.

+Anton Bychkovsky, spokesman for Belarus' Border Guard Committee, confirmed that Kolesnikova is in the custody of Belarusian authorities.

-The authorities have applied similar tactics to other opposition figures, seeking to end a month of demonstrations against the re-election of Lukashenko in a vote the protesters see as rigged,
+Belarus has applied similar tactics with other opposition figures, seeking to end a month of demonstrations against the reelection of Lukashenko in a vote that protesters see as rigged.
+The 66-year-old Lukashenko has ruled the country for 26 years, relentlessly stifling dissent and keeping most of the economy in state hands.

 On Saturday, a top associate of Tsikhanouskaya, Olga Kovalkova, moved to Poland after the authorities threatened to keep her in jail for a long time if she refused to leave the country.

+Kovalkova said agents of the Belarusian State Security Committee put her into a car, where she was told lie on the floor, unaware where they were taking her.
+She was dropped off in no-man’s land between the Belarus and Poland border, and Polish border guards asked a bus driver driving into Poland to take her on board.

-Belarusian prosecutors have opened a criminal probe against members of the Coordination Council that opposition activists set up after the election to try to negotiate a transition of power.
+The efforts to make opposition activists leave the country comes amid a criminal probe against members of the Coordination Council.
+Belarusian prosecutors have accused them of undermining the country's security by calling for talks on a transition of power.
 Several council members were arrested and some others called for questioning.

 Last week, Kolesnikova announced the creation of a new party, Together.
 She said the move will help overcome the current crisis, but the party founders’ call for constitutional changes has stunned some other opposition council members, who argued that it could divert attention from the main goal of getting Lukashenko to step down.